 Positioning the longstanding issue of racism as a public health crisis is not just a matter of semantics.
 Framing racism as a public health issue compels organizations and governmental units across the country to address the crisis in the broad, systemic ways that other threats to public health have been addressed over time.
 These can include strategic initiatives in policies, practices, enforcement, education, and support services.

 Health inequities & social determinants of health

-It is abundantly clear that racism is lethal to Black Americans as well as indigenous people and other people of color.
+It is abundantly clear that racism is lethal to Black Americans as well as indigenous people and other people of Color.
 It kills in obvious ways (e.g., acts of individual and police violence against BIPOC) and also by fueling more subtle socioeconomic conditions (e.g., inequitable access to education, housing, employment; bias in the judicial and criminal justice system) that, in turn, contribute to serious health issues such as increased risk of diabetes, stress, maternal mortality, hypertension, asthma, mental health conditions, and heart disease.
-These factors, along with other realities into which many BIPOC people are born and live, work, and play (i.e., the social determinants of health) are key drivers of health inequities that, too often, result in illness and premature death.
+These factors, along with other realities into which many BIPOC people are born and live, work, and play (i.e., the social determinants of health) are key drivers of unfair and unavoidable health inequities that, too often, result in illness and premature death.

 Given that every person holds multiple identities (e.g., race, gender, sexuality, ability, age, education, SES), public health interventions designed to address racism will only be successful if they are mindful of the unique and varied lived experiences of individuals with multiple and intersecting identities.

 At Cornell, a public health model has been useful in guiding campus approaches to promote health and foster well-being for the campus community.
 It has been applied directly to issues including mental health, alcohol and other drug use, hazing, sexual violence, and, increasingly toward both bias prevention and antiracism.